daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 - Education of the loan applicant?

-- How capable would each applicant be with repaying a loan?
+- How capable would each applicant be of repaying a loan?

 ## Final Conclusion: